Ian Kinsler: Personal life

 Kinsler identifies as Jewish; his father is Jewish and his mother is Catholic.
 He was featured in the 2008 Hank Greenberg 75th Anniversary edition of Jewish Major Leaguers Baseball Cards, licensed by Major League Baseball, commemorating the Jewish major leaguers from 1871 through 2008.
 He joined, among others, teammate Scott Feldman, Brad Ausmus, Kevin Youkilis, Ryan Braun, Gabe Kapler, Jason Marquis, Jason Hirsh, John Grabow, Craig Breslow, and Scott Schoeneweis.
-He says that "Youkilis will always say something to me on the bases [referring to the fact that they are both Jewish].
+He said that "Youkilis will always say something to me on the bases [referring to the fact that they are both Jewish].
 'Happy Passover,' he'll throw something at me."
 In 2013 he passed Shawn Green with his 163rd steal, to become the all-time career steals leader among Jewish major leaguers.
-Through the 2019 season, his 243 steals led the career all-time list of Jewish major leaguers (directly ahead of Ryan Braun), his 416 doubles placed him second directly behind Shawn Green, his 257 home runs and 909 RBIs both placed him 4th (behind Green and Braun), his 693 walks placed him 4th behind Sid Gordon, and his 41 triples placed him 6th behind Gordon.
+Through the 2022 season, his 243 steals led the career all-time list of Jewish major leaguers (directly ahead of Ryan Braun), his 416 doubles placed him second directly behind Shawn Green, his 257 home runs and 909 RBIs both placed him 4th (behind Green in each case), his 693 walks placed him 4th behind Sid Gordon, and his 41 triples placed him 6th behind Gordon.
 His 31 steals in 2009 were the third-most ever in a season by a Jewish ballplayer, behind the 35 steals by Shawn Green in 1998 and the 33 steals by Ryan Braun in 2011.

 Kinsler, who would have been eligible to play for Israel in the 2013 World Baseball Classic because of his father's Jewish heritage, said: "Wow, I would be happy to play for Team Israel....
 The truth is that if a proposal comes from Team USA to play for them, I will have a very difficult decision to make.
 Youk [Kevin Youkilis], Braun [Milwaukee's Ryan Braun], and I could make a fantastic team.
 I am sure that I'll talk it over with Youk – we always laugh about things like this."

 Kinsler married Tess Brady, his high school sweetheart, on November 18, 2006.
-Their daughter, Rian Brooklynn Kinsler, was born December 5, 2008.
-On June 8, 2011, his wife gave birth to a son, Jack Jamisson Kinsler.
-He was put on paternity leave due to the birth.
+They have had two children.

 In 2008 Kinsler won the Rangers' Jim Sundberg Community Achievement Award, in recognition of his having devoted a great deal of his personal time to the community.

 Kinsler made aliyah in March 2020 and became an Israeli citizen.

 In July 2022, Kinsler was one of five torch carriers of the opening ceremony of the 2022 Maccabiah Games at Teddy Stadium in Jerusalem.